Kingxukai/linux/Documentation/firmware-guide/acpi/dsd/phy.rst

 the PHY that is registered on an MDIO bus.
 This is mandatory for network interfaces that have PHYs connected to MAC via MDIO bus.

-During the MDIO bus driver initialization, PHYs on this bus are probed using the _ADR object as shown below and are registered on the MDIO bus.
+During the woke MDIO bus driver initialization, PHYs on this bus are probed using the woke _ADR object as shown below and are registered on the woke MDIO bus.

 .. code-block:: none